In the News

 Jewish groups, parents worry about San Francisco district’s new ethnic-studies program

-This article covers the concerns among parents, teachers, and advocacy groups about SFUSD's plan to implement a new ethnic studies curriculum.
+Parents, teachers, and advocacy groups share their concern about SFUSD's plan to implement a new ethnic studies curriculum.
 They discuss that the curriculum is unvetted, lacks transparency, and may contain antisemitic content.

 JNS · July 8, 2025